mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Unbound Orders (Sealed Letter):**
 > *"Brother Malachi,*
 >
 > *You have done well.
 Continue recruitment until the new moon.
-Then report to Raven's Rest with all able bodies and the gathered supplies.
+Then report to Raven's Keep with all able bodies and the gathered supplies.
 The First Component has been located in the deep vaults.
 Lord Shadows will lead the retrieval personally.*
 >
 > *Remember: The Blackwood legacy shall be restored.
 Justice delayed is not justice denied.*
 >